fws1998/unimelb-exam-solution/README.md

 Welcome to add your collection to it!

 ## My Solution
-I provide some of my solution to some exams.
+I provide some of my solutions to some exams.
 They may not be correct.
-So, judge it yourself!
+So, judge them yourself!